little-red-rover/lrr-docs/software_installation.md

 ### VSCode

-To make working with Docker painless, its recommended to use the devcontainers feature of the VSCode.
+To make working with Docker painless, it's recommended to use the devcontainers feature of the VSCode.
 First, download VSCode if you don't have it installed already.

 <!-- tabs:start -->